How to find your purpose in life

 We’ve seen how knowing our life purpose helps us to succeed in a changing world.
-And we know that living in line with our purpose will bring us extra focus and energy, make us more adaptable, and even change our genes to make us healthier.
+And we also know that living in line with our purpose will bring us extra focus and energy, make us more adaptable, and even make us healthier by changing our genes.

 So how do we find out what our life purpose is?

-Some people just seem to know their purpose.
+Some people just seem to know what their purpose is.
 But for the rest of us, the best way to find it is by following these four steps.
 This will bring you a ‘first pass’ description: something that you can start to implement, see how it fits, and then refine, adapt, and improve as you move forward.

 To begin, answer these three questions: